Kong/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/alerts.md

 * `unknown_parameter`: These alerts are triggered when requests include parameters not seen before.
 * `abnormal_value`: These alerts are triggered when requests contain values different from historical values seen paired with its parameter.
 * `latency_ms`: These alerts are triggered when incoming requests are significantly slower than historical records.
-* `traffic`: These alerts are triggered when Immunity sees a rise in 4XX and 5XX error codes for incoming traffic, or when the overall traffic experiences an abnormal spike or dip.
+* `traffic`: These alerts are triggered when Immunity sees a rise in 4XX and 5XX error codes for incoming traffic, or when the overall traffic has an abnormal spike or dip.
 * `statuscode`: These alerts are triggered when the proportion of 4XX or 5XX error codes is increasing, regardless of traffic volume.